Spread across a vast expanse of North America, the seemingly endless sheets of desert sand dominate the miscellaneous topographies of the USA.

 The animals roam around freely, like in their very own homes.
 And there are a plethora of desert species to witness here.

-You can totally forget you are in the USA because you will meet natives of the African and American deserts.
+You can forget you are in the USA because you will meet natives of the African and American deserts.

 So prepare yourself to see the majestic Mountain Lions, the sleek and dangerous leopards, see the cute zebras, warthogs, bighorn sheep, seeing how exactly a coyote looks like, or feed the giraffes, the list can only continue because it’s a collection of more than 450 animals in their natural setting.